Data Analytics vs Data Analysis: 5 Key Differences

 Explore key differences between data analytics and data analysis.
 Learn their roles in business intelligence and decision-making processes.

-Data intelligence systems are an indispensable asset for modern businesses.
-Businesses of all sizes—from small enterprises to large multinational corporations—rely on artificial intelligence-based, data-driven decisions to improve their operations.
+Data intelligence systems are an indispensable asset in modern business.
+Organizations of all sizes, from small enterprises to large multinational corporations, rely on artificial intelligence-based, data-driven decisions to improve their operations.
+However, data science jargon can be confusing.

 What is data analytics?